 - scuba training towards the achievement of a recognised scuba diver qualification.

-These guidelines apply to the type of introductory scuba activity described in the first dot point above.
+These guidelines apply to the type of introductory scuba activity.

 Any scuba diving beyond an introductory activity, or where students are working toward scuba qualifications, must be conducted according to the Australian Standard AS 4005.1 Training and Certification of Recreational Divers.